Understanding the Nutritional Needs of Cats

 What are the nutritional needs of cats?

-What are the potential long-term effects of feeding processed ham to cats?
+What are the risks of feeding Milk Bone dog treats to cats?

 Feeding Milk Bone dog treats to cats can potentially result in nutritional imbalances, digestive issues, or even toxicity due to certain ingredients that are safe for dogs but harmful to cats.

 How important is it to read labels and understand product information?